Eugene Lemay

-Eugene Lemay (born 1960) is an artist and the former president and founder of Mana Contemporary, located in Jersey City, Chicago, and Miami.
-He was born in Grand Rapids, Michigan, and moved to Israel at age thirteen with his family, where he spent his adolescence and young-adult life in a kibbutz.
+Eugene Lemay (born 1960) is a convicted felon, artist and the former president and founder of Mana Contemporary, located in Jersey City, Chicago, and Miami.
+He was born in Grand Rapids, Michigan, and moved to Israel at age 13 with his family, where he spent his adolescence and young-adult life in a kibbutz.
 After serving in the Israeli Army, he moved to New York and started working at Moishe's Moving Systems.
 He is an active artist based in Jersey City and Miami, working across various mediums, including painting, sculpture, installation, sound, new-media technology, and other mixed media, and he's exhibited widely both nationally and internationally.

-In October 2021 Lemay was charged by the US Attorney’s Office for the Southern District of New York with an elaborate conspiracy to defraud the IRS for his attempt to evade $7.8 million in payroll taxes and was removed from his role as Executive Director of Mana Contemporary.
+In October 2021 Lemay was removed from his role as executive director of Mana Contemporary after his indictment to defraud the IRS for his attempt to evade $7.8 million in payroll taxes.
+In January of 2025, Lemay was found guilty and was sentenced to "21 months imprisonment on each count to be served concurrently, followed by two years of supervised release on each count to be served concurrently".